opendocsg/slw-judgments-backfill/2011_SGHC_202/report.md

 _FAMILY LAW_ – _Ancillary Matters_ – _Maintenance of former wife_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 58 of 2011 was allowed by the Court of Appeal on 18 January 2012.
-See [2012] SGCA 15.]
+See <span class="citation">[2012] SGCA 15</span>.]

 12 September 2011